denten-books/plain-text/2-device.md

 device" itself.
-In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the diegetic, fictional world through sheer recursion of literary technique, where each successive turn of abstraction pulls the buried symbol closer to the reader.
+In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the diegetic, fictional world through sheer recursion of literary technique, where each successive turn of abstraction pushes the buried symbol closer to the reader.

 Despite the emphasis on laying bare the device, formalist poetics (both in art and in scholarship) fell short of producing an explicit theory of technique.
 In this section, I will attempt to reconstruct the notion of technique through the thought of three major literary theorists of the interwar period: Viktor Shklovsky, Percy Lubbock, and Mikhail Bakhtin.
-I do not mean to suggest that the group does amounts to a coherent school of thought.
+I do not mean to suggest that the group amounts to a coherent school of thought.
 Rather, I am interested in observing the development of technique as a concept in parallel traditions at a formative time in the history of literary technology.
-I am consequently going to do something unusual in this chapter, namely juxtapose a snapshot of literary theory and material culture, converging, however unwittingly, on a mechanistic view of reading, writing, and interpretation.
+I am consequently going to do something unusual in this chapter, namely juxtapose relevant patches of literary theory and material culture, converging, however unwittingly, on a mechanistic view of reading, writing, and interpretation.
-These are only snapshots, however.
-The reader should not be mistake them for a complete picture.
-I arrange them in this way to provoke a response and to find curious early intersections between desperate fields---literary theory, philosophy, and electrical engineering---which later intertwine to form the fabric of contemporary computational culture.
+These evidence fragments of a larger history.
+The reader should not mistake them for a complete canvas.
+I arrange them in this way to provoke a response and to find curious early intersections between disparate intellectual threads---literary theory, philosophy, and electrical engineering---which later intertwine to form the fabric of contemporary computational culture.

 Viewed in the context of technological development, the emergence of technique as a critical category reflects the broader concerns of the machine age.
 The